micmejia/bible-dump/AMPC/John/John 14.md

 Do you not believe that I am in the Father, and that the Father is in Me?
-What I am telling you I do not say on My own authority _and_ of My own accord; but the Father Who lives continually in Me does the ([^a]_His_) works (His own miracles, deeds of power).
+What I am telling you I do not say on My own authority _and_ of My own accord; but the Father Who lives continually in Me does the (_His_) works (His own miracles, deeds of power).